 West Yellowstone is a modest town found in Gallatin County.
 Located just adjacent to the Yellowstone National Park, it currently shelters more than 1,000 residents.
-Included in the Bozeman Micropolitan Statistical Area, this town in Montana offers a great destination for exploring nature and wildlife, and takes pride of being the best place for learning and enjoying the basics of skiing.
+Included in the Bozeman Micropolitan Statistical Area, this town in Montana offers a great destination for exploring nature and wildlife and takes pride in being the best place for learning and enjoying the basics of skiing.

 Things to Do

-West Yellowstone’s geographical location and terrain provides the various activities that keep travelers and visitors coming.
+West Yellowstone’s geographical location and terrain provide the various activities that keep travelers and visitors coming.
 Communing with nature despite different seasons can be very well enjoyed in town.

 - The Grizzly and Wolf Discovery Center in South Canyon shelters the natural habitats of wolves and bears while giving visitors a fun learning experience.

 - The Yellowstone Fishing Guides organizes fishing and boating activities for everyone along Madison River.

 - For an unforgettable and enjoyable horseback riding experience, the Diamond P Ranch is the place to go.
 Situated on Targhee Pass Highway, it never fails to delight the whole family with its friendly and accommodating service staff.